kriya-finance/code-test-frontend/README.md

 There is no time limit for the task but we expect you to take around 30 to 60 minutes on it.
 Please do not take more time than necessary.

 ### What we pay attention to when we evaluate your submission
-* Code equality and consistency
+* Code quality and consistency
 * Naming conventions
 * Styling
 * Test quality